EnvVars

 -

-Imagine your process.env object looks like this:
+Imagine your process.env object looks like this: {PORT: 3000,PRODUCTION_PORT: 5000,}

-file:export const envVars = new EnvVars({mapObj: {port: {parseAs: 'number',whenNodeEnvIs: {production: 'PRODUCTION_PORT',anyEnv: 'PORT',}},}}); -
+Create an envVars.tsfile:export const envVars = new EnvVars({mapObj: {port: {parseAs: 'number',whenNodeEnvIs: {production: 'PRODUCTION_PORT',anyEnv: 'PORT',}},}});

-takes care of everything by selecting the appropriate value for the current environment, converting it to the correct type, marking it as dynamic if specified, and handling any errors.
+EnvVarstakes care of everything by selecting the appropriate value for the current environment, converting it to the correct type, marking it as dynamic if specified, and handling any errors.

-file in your code as follows:import { envVars } from './envVars';console.log(envVars.port); // process.env.NODE_ENV === 'production' ?
-5000 : 3000 -
+Then you can use the previousenvVars.tsfile in your code as follows:import { envVars } from './envVars';console.log(envVars.port); // process.env.NODE_ENV === 'production' ?
+5000 : 3000

-the previous example will log the number5000
+if the currentEnv is productionthe previous example will log the number5000else it will log the number3000

 Full Example

-import { EnvVars } from '@mustib/utils/node';
+SECRET_VALUES=1,2,3,4import { EnvVars } from '@mustib/utils/node';

 export const fromObject = { PORT: '3000',}

-export const envVars = new EnvVars({ useDynamicValues: true, enumerable: true, sources: { fromFile: 'path to .env file', fromObject, fromDynamicFunction: () => ({ HOST: 'localhost', }) }, mapObj: { port: { parseAs: 'number', whenNodeEnvIs: { anyEnv: 'PORT', }}, host: { whenNodeEnvIs: { anyEnv: 'HOST', }}, secretValues: { parseAs(data) { return data.varValueForCurrentEnv.split(',') }, whenNodeEnvIs: { anyEnv: 'SECRET_VALUES', } } }})
+export const envVars = new EnvVars({ useDynamicValues: true, enumerable: true, sources: { fromFile: 'path to .env file', fromObject, fromDynamicFunction: () => ({ HOST: 'localhost', }) }, mapObj: { port: { parseAs: 'number', whenNodeEnvIs: { anyEnv: 'PORT', }}, host: { whenNodeEnvIs: { anyEnv: 'HOST', }}, secretValues: { parseAs(data) { return data.varValueForCurrentEnv.split(',') }, whenNodeEnvIs: { anyEnv: 'SECRET_VALUES', } } }})import { envVars, fromObject } from './envVars';

 console.log(envVars) // { port: 3000, host: 'localhost', secretValues: [ '1', '2', '3', '4' ] }